Learn to Ski (and Ride) Better

 Find the Ski School for you

 In short, lessons are great for first-timers and skiers and snowboarders looking to refine their skills.
 You’ll see people ranging from age 2 to over 60 learning the ropes with talented ski instructors at Utah’s resorts.
-While Snowbird’s team provides this article’s ski school backdrop, the majority of Utah’s 14 ski resorts offer ski school opportunities.
+While Snowbird’s team provides this article’s ski school backdrop, the majority of Utah’s 15 ski resorts offer ski school opportunities.
 Lessons can be private or customizable, and some ski schools — Deer Valley, Park City Mountain, Snowbasin, as well as Wasatch Adaptive Sports and the National Ability Center — have adaptive lessons for people of all abilities and their families.
 View the complete list of ski schools in Utah.
+January is Learn to Ski and Snowboard month, and many resorts offer special discounts.

 Skiing Utah is a distinctive experience that merges incredible mountains with The Greatest Snow on Earth®.
 When you learn how to ski better, you’ll be at the top of your game and you'll get the most enjoyment from Utah’s downhill.